Good Cheer Fund History

 The Salvation Army

 The Salvation Army is part of a worldwide movement that tailors its programs to the needs of the areas it serves.
-The Charleston branch helps a wide range of clients through services such as emergency food assistance, clothing vouchers, utility and rental assistance and prescription medicines.
+The Charleston & Dorchester locations help a wide range of clients through services such as emergency food assistance, clothing vouchers, utility and rental assistance, and prescription medicines.
 The Salvation Army provides Christmas gift assistance to families in need during the Christmas season.

 Carolina Youth Development Center